att14/trib.one/tribone/templates/markdown/resume-pdf.md

 ### VP of Product
 February 2020 — August 2020

+* Member of the executive team.
 * Built and maintained strategic initiatives backed by a long-term product roadmap.
 * Implemented Scrum across the entire engineering and product department.
-* Operated as the product owner for the Infrastructure engineering team due to technical expertise and in-depth knowledge of EasyPost's software.
+* Operated as the product owner for the Infrastructure and US Carriers engineering teams.
+Major deliverables include application sharding and UPS Digital Access Program.
 * Implemented regular communication with executives, and other stakeholders, regarding the roadmap and its progress.
 * Developed a regular OKR process for the product management team and individuals to continue to assure a metrics-based approach and to drive career development.